VoltRipper

 The bottom line

-The Apollo RFN Ares is a strong value-performance bike — big peak power, a large removable battery, adjustable hardware, and a headlight, all for about $4,799, which is why it earns an 85 and a place among our best value picks.
+The Apollo RFN Ares is a strong value-performance bike — big peak power, a large removable battery, adjustable hardware, and a headlight, all for about $4,799, which is why it earns a 91 and a place among our best value picks.
 Just take the "Sur-Ron killer" marketing with a grain of salt: on paper it competes, but Sur-Ron's proven support is still the safer long-term bet.
 If specs-per-dollar and street-conversion optionality matter most, the Ares delivers.
 Not sure it fits your riding?
 Run the Find Your Ride configurator.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates, clearly labeled.